 Mezzo-soprano Megan Latham is equally at home in opera, oratorio, or recital, with a voice that has been described as “clear and honey colored” (Opera Canada).
 She has worked with distinguished conductors including Harry Bicket, Will Crutchfield, Richard Bradshaw, Miguel Harth-Bedoya, David Agler, Jeanne Lamon and Agnes Grossman.

 Ms. Latham’s 2016/17 season included Emilia in Otello for Vancouver Opera and the Third Lady in Die Zauberflöte for Pacific Opera Victoria.
-It continues with Bloody Mary in South Pacific for Calgary Opera, Giovanna in COC’s Rigoletto and the Fortune Teller and Adelaide cover in the COC’s Arabella.
+It continues with Giovanna in COC’s Rigoletto and the Fortune Teller and Adelaide cover in the COC’s Arabella.
 She also performs Verdi Requiem for the Victoria Symphony.